How to Market a Rental Property in a Digital World

 Speed to Market Matters

 The rental market moves quickly.
-A property that's listed the day it's ready attracts applicants while demand is highest.
+A property that is listed the day it is ready attracts applicants while demand is highest.
 A property that waits two weeks for photos and listing preparation often hits the market when competing listings have already absorbed the most motivated searchers.
-Every week of delayed listing is a week of additional vacancy.
+Every week of delayed listing is a week of additional vacancy — and on a $3,000/month property, that is $700 in lost rent.

 At Flat Fee Landlord, we list properties within days of move-out — with professional photography, multi-platform distribution, and listing copy calibrated to the specific market and tenant profile.
 Our average placement is 21 days from listing to signed lease.
-Get your free rental analysis to see how we'd market your specific property.
+Get your free rental analysis to see how we would market your specific property.
+Learn more about our full placement process, see our guarantees, and read what landlords say about us.
+Ready to get started?
+Get a quote today.

 2,000+